Good Content!

 Q4: Should I Answer All the Questions Asked in the second task of the Speaking Section?

 A. No, there is no option to add for the cue card.
-The examiner will give you the prompt, and you will have to answer accordingly.
+The examiner will provide you with the prompt, and you will need to respond accordingly.